britzl/ludobits/README.md

 Create bezier curves

 ### ludobits.m.broadcast
-Broadcast messages and set up optional function callbacks when messages are received.
+Broadcast Defold messages (using msg.post) and set up optional function callbacks when messages are received.
 Refer to [broadcast.md](ludobits/m/broadcast.md) for usage details.

 ### ludobits.m.flow
 Simplifies asynchronous flows of execution where your code needs to wait for one asynchronous operation to finish before tarting with the next one.

 ### ludobits.m.json
-JSON encode
+JSON encode (using rxi.json)

 ### ludobits.m.listener
 Listener implementation where listeners are added as either urls or functions and notified when any or specific messages are received.
 Refer to [listener.md](ludobits/m/listener.md) for usage details.